Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: METHOD

-\subsection{TransfMAPPO}
+\subsubsection{TransfMAPPO}

 The complexity of training multi-agent systems with RL typically scales with the number of agents involved.
-To address this, we introduce \textit{TransfMAPPO}, inspired by TransfQMix~\cite{transfqmix}, which preserves the core concepts of the latter but uses PPO instead of DQN as the RL backbone, since PPO is naturally suited for vectorized environments.
-To leverage Transformers, we formalize the problem as learning a latent coordination graph through self-attention, where only the vertices of the graph are known.
+To address this, we introduce \textit{TransfMAPPO}, inspired by TransfQMix~\cite{transfqmix}.
+Our approach preserves the core ideas of the latter but replaces DQN with PPO as the RL backbone.
+PPO is naturally suited to vectorised environments, and its clipping mechanism acts as an implicit KL regulariser, which is important for stabilising curriculum learning.
+To leverage Transformers, we formalise the problem as learning a latent coordination graph through self-attention, where only the vertices of the graph are explicitly defined.
 Specifically, the $n$ vertices (or tokens) correspond to the agents and targets present in the environment, each represented by $z$ features such as position, velocity, and orientation.
-This representation is permutation-invariant, allowing the Transformer to learn a coordination graph that is also invariant to the number of agents and targets—much like an LLM can learn semantic attention patterns over sentences of varying lengths.
+This representation is permutation-invariant, allowing the Transformer to learn a coordination graph that generalises across different numbers of agents and targets—much like an LLM can learn semantic attention patterns over sentences of varying length.
+This structural property of the Transformer, namely its invariance to input ordering and flexibility with respect to input size, makes the network naturally transferable across team sizes, thereby enabling the construction of a curriculum with progressively increasing numbers of agents.
 We distinguish between two types of latent representations: (1) the \textit{local latent graphs} which can be learned by each agent aggregating noisy and potentially incomplete information from onboard sensors and inter-agent communications, and (2) the \textit{global latent graph} learnable using the absolute states of all agents and targets, which is available only during training in simulation.
 Accordingly, we use two Transformer networks \autoref{fig:transfmappo}: the \emph{TransformerAgents}, deployed in a decentralized fashion (one per vehicle), which learns the local coordination graph to control the agents using only their local observations; and the \emph{TransformerCritic}, which learns a value function for the joint action–state pair using the global information, and is employed for centralized training.
 The use of Transformers in both actor and critic improves coordination representation and yields policies and value functions that are invariant to the number of entities.
 This property enables the curriculum learning procedure described in \autoref{sec:curr_learning}.